 Electronic music pioneer Jean-Michel Jarre was keen to get his hands on Arturia’s debut interface since it was first announced.
 Since then, how has AudioFuse worked in his time-tested, iconic setup?
 Watch this video and find out!
-Advertisements Continue reading JMJ talks about Arturia’s AudioFuse (2017)
+Continue reading JMJ talks about Arturia’s AudioFuse (2017)

 Take the quiz.
 Continue reading Quiz: Name 10 classic synths